LuisTheDeveloper/pizzeria-maria/README.md

 - deploying it to AWS Lambda using Claudia (https://github.com/claudiajs/claudia/blob/master/FAQ.md);
 - to persist and deliver all orders;
 - connecting the API to the DynamoDB table;
-- communicate the API with a third-party service;
+- communicate the API with a third-party service using webhooks;
 - debug serverless application;
 - authenticate and authorize users;
 - images manipulation;
+- using minimal-request-promise
   Note: aws access key and secret key will not be exposed here.

 Because we are using AWS, these are the building blocks for serverless aws applications: